SUNY ESF

 Ongoing activities include basic research on various single and pyramided tolerant-enhancing gene designs, identifying genes associated with Asian chestnut tolerance, chestnut tissue culture and gene transfer into American chestnut trees, determining genetic diversity in surviving remnant chestnut populations, greenhouse and field testing of putative resistant transgenic trees, collecting rare chestnut germplasm, and establishing germplasm archives throughout New York.

-The concepts, techniques, and gene cassettes we develop for the American chestnut will have broad applications in managing diseases affecting other important tree species such as Dutch-elm disease and elm yellows (which devastated another American heritage tree, the American elm, Ulmus americana) and Septoria leaf spot and canker disease of hybrid poplar, Populus sp. (which is becoming a key biomass tree species).
+The concepts, techniques, and gene cassettes we develop for the American chestnut will have broad applications in managing diseases affecting other important tree species such as Dutch-elm disease and elm yellows (which devastated another American heritage tree, the American elm, Ulmus americana) and an emerging threat called Beech Leaf Disease (which is rapidly spreading on American beech trees throughout the eastern US.

-Our project has produced an American chestnut variety with enhanced blight tolerance using genetic engineering.
-This variety, Darling 58, shows enhanced tolerance to chestnut blight thanks to a common gene that was inserted into its genome.
-We hope to return these trees to their historic native range, to benefit people and local ecosystems once again.
+Our project has produced an American chestnuts variety with enhanced blight tolerance using genetic engineering.
+Current varieties, referred to as 'Darling' chestnuts, shows enhanced tolerance to chestnut blight thanks to a common gene that we inserted into their genome.
+We hope to return these trees can be returned to their historic native range, to benefit people and local ecosystems once again.

-Darling 58 chestnuts are currently going through the federal regulatory review process that genetically modified organisms go through before they can be released.
-In the meantime, we are working to scale-up our capacity to produce and distribute trees once we have regulatory approval.
-Much of this work is being done in collaboration with The American Chestnut.
+Darling chestnuts are undergoing federal regulatory review which is required before a transgenic plant can be released.
+In the meantime, we are continuing research on other lines and working to scale-up our capacity to produce and distribute trees once we have regulatory approval.
+Much of this work is being done in collaboration with several partners including the New York Chapter of The American Chestnut Foundation.

-You can find updates on the regulatory status of Darling 58 on our Regulatory Status page.
+You can find updates on the regulatory status of Darling chestnuts on our Regulatory Status page

 Contact Us